-Baby, it's cold outside.
-Make the most of the winter at these top ice-skating rinks in NYC, where skating meets some pretty spectacular atmospheres.
-Most city rinks stay open from November through March, affording a wide window of time to plan your winter outing, and to sample multiple rinks throughout the season.
-Plus, most rinks offer an assortment of classes, if you're looking to channel your inner figure skater or hockey star.
+Most city rinks stay open from November through March, affording a wide window of time to plan your winter outing and to sample multiple rinks throughout the season.
+If you are not a skater, most rinks offer classes.

 01 of 06